kro64/ansible-nginx-redis/README.md

 This is an example of usage using curl.
 Let's say we want to manipulate our user-agent header, providing a custom value to the server.

-Example requst:
+Example query:

 **curl -H "User-Agent: This is my agent."
 127.0.0.1**

-Example agent count check.
+Example agent count check:

 Check listed keys:

 [karbir@ nicepc]# _redis-cli_
 127.0.0.1:6379> _KEYS *_